Forest managers keep an eye on resources in near real-time.

 |Parameter||Fire and thermal anomalies|

 The photograph in the title graphic shows a protected forest in northern Thailand burning on March 8, 2007.
-The NASA Fire Information for Resource Management System can detect fires like this and inform natural resource managers and fire fighters in near real-time.
+FIRMS can detect fires like this and inform natural resource managers and fire fighters in near real-time.
 (Courtesy V. Tanpipat)